FlowDSL

 • You want AsyncAPI to remain the single source of truth for event contracts

-Use native FlowDSL packets when:
+Use native FlowDSL events/packets when:

 • The schemas are internal to the flow and not published to other teams